lucasayb/the-ssg-central/content/post/decap-cms-with-hugo.md

 public_folder: "/cool_images" # URL path for accessing media
 ```

-And then, there are collections:
+And then, there are the collections:

 ```yaml
 collections: